-1. If this kind of problem is happening for the first time in your computer, reboot your computer and check the internet connection of your computer.
+1. Try rebooting your computer and check the internet connection of your computer.
 After rebooting, try to install the feature again.

 2. Make sure your Windows is up to date.
 If any Windows Update is pending, install the update and after installing the update, reboot your computer and try to install the feature again.